-The Laneways include Firecastle Lane, Malones Lane and Heffernans Lane and the southern end of Chapel Hill.
+The Laneways include Firecastle Lane, Malones Lane and Heffernan's Lane and the southern end of Chapel Hill.
 The laneways interconnect.
 Firecastle lane is aligned along the southern boundary of the Cathedral enclosure boundary, Malones Lane and Heffernan's Lane connect Firecastle Lane to Claregate Street, and Chapel Hill extends from Firecastle northwards.
 The southern end of Chapel Hill is located within the ACA boundary.

 The architectural character of the lanes is dominated by the cathedral boundary wall, and the dramatic glimpses of the round tower and cathedral that occur.
 The buildings on the lane are characterised by single storey and two storey residential buildings.
 There are modest two storey dwellings, at the junction of Firecastle Lane and Chapel Hill.
 The dwellings are rendered with render cills, and in some instances unpainted.
-Original features have been lost including original sash windows and rainwater goods, some doorways have been remodeled.
-However the form of the dwellings and alignment on the lane contribute positively to the character of the Laneway.
+Original features have been lost including original sash windows and rainwater goods, some doorways have been remodelled.
+However, the form of the dwellings and alignment on the lane contribute positively to the character of the Laneway.
+The redevelopment of 'Firecastle' restaurant, café, grocery and bed and breakfast facing onto Market Square on the corner of Firecastle Lane is a particularly fine example of building refurbishment in an ACA.
+Its use of quality materials and contemporary window opens form an acceptable contrast to the backdrop of St. Brigid's Cathedral and Round Tower

-A new apartment development dominates the block between Malones lane and Heffernans lane.
+A new apartment development dominates the block between Malones lane and Heffernan's lane.
 These comprise of two blocks with ground floor stone finish and brick detailing around windows and quoins, with first floor render, entrances to the complex demarcated by a gabled breakfront.
 The scale of the properties are appropriate, however, the architectural character is contrary to the overall simple architectural expression of the other buildings on the laneways.

-A single storey continuous rectangular block comprising five two bay dwellings is located at the junction of Firecastle Lane and Heffernans Lane.
-These are finished in channeled decorative plaster finish, and recently refurbished with new slates.
+A single storey continuous rectangular block comprising five two bay dwellings is located at the junction of Firecastle Lane and Heffernan's Lane.
+These are finished in channelled decorative plaster finish, and recently refurbished with new slates.
 The scale of these dwellings and proportion of opening to wall are appropriate and contribute to the overall architectural character of the lane.
-The junction of Firecastle Lane to the Market Square is well defined with the gable buildings to Fitzpatricks the end of terrace dwelling facing the Market Square.
+The junction of Firecastle Lane to the Market Square is well defined with the gable buildings to Fitzpatrick's the end of terrace dwelling facing the Market Square.
 The backlands to the properties deteriorate to the rear, and the recent development of new boundary walls, kerbing, and new gateways to the rear of the properties on Market Square erode the character of the lane.